MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 * the correct AWS Region;
 * that I was filtering for `GetSecretValue`;
 * the event source was `secretsmanager.amazonaws.com`;
-* the API request had actually been performed.
+* the API request had actually been performed;
+* I had executed the request using the intended `sanifeo-fin-user` profile.

 ---